landonturner/lturner.net/source/blog/creating-a-blog.md

 collection: blog
 ---

-# Building This Blog With Metalsmith, Netlify, and Disqus
+# Building This Blog With Metalsmith and Netlify

 There are many blogging platforms that are great and easy to use.
 However, I like to have more direct control over the source files, and I want my blog to